Sudan's government declares UN envoy no longer welcome; warring sides agree to 24-hour cease-fire

 June marks the beginning of Sudan's three-month rainy season.
 Last year, heavy flooding triggered by the rains killed scores of people.

-Associated Press writers Geir Moulson in Berlin and Jon Gambrell in Kyiv, Ukraine, contributed to this report.
+Associated Press writers Geir Moulson in Berlin, Jon Gambrell in Kyiv, Ukraine, and Edith M. Lederer at the United Nations contributed to this report.